Dnapert/WhatsDanUpTo/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`] also utilizing trpc, prisma, AWS SDK for S3,and TailwindCSS.
+My personal website ,This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`] also utilizing trpc, prisma, AWS SDK for S3,and TailwindCSS.